 What is a Chemical Peel?

-Dr. Zamora and his team of Colorado body surgery experts are skilled in handling chemical peels for all skin types.
-Dr. Zamora and his team of Denver plastic and cosmetic surgery experts understand that our patients take care of their skin, but sometimes that isn’t enough.
+Dr. Zamora and his Aesthetic team of skin care experts are skilled in handling chemical peels for all skin types.
+Dr. Zamora and his team understand that our patients take care of their skin, but sometimes that isn’t enough.
 You can only fight genetics for so long before you need to call in some reinforcements.